tmnt-raphael/AddressBook/README.md

     .build();
 ```

-Finally, add the entry to the address book using AddressBook.java's addEntry method:
+Finally, add the entry to the address book using AddressBook.java's "addEntry" method:

 ```bash
 myAddressBook.addEntry(myEntry);